edehrgott/tpbranches/README.txt

 The slideshow is aware of the browser window size and will respond to automatically fit in a smaller window size.

 For minor styling changes please edit custom.css rather than styles.css.
-Any styling in custom.css will take prededent over styles.css and ease the process of theme updating.
+Any styling in custom.css will take precedent over styles.css and ease the process of theme updating.

 Since this is a variable width theme, please pay attention to the width of images.
 I suggest that you modify the settings/media section of the administrative area to disply medium images at no more than 500x500 and large